lukyn24/product-page-fcc/README.md

-# product-page-fcc
+This is third project at Free Code Camp

- Another project for Free Code Camp
+Main goal is to create a landing/product page for a product.